 Mini-grants are available to help teachers and schools fund effective and motivating curriculum projects that will promote economic education in K-12 classrooms.
 Funds can be used for many purposes, and creative projects are encouraged!
 Past grant recipients have used funds to organize a career fair, purchase software for a life skills class, and to buy materials to start a class business.
 PCEE Mini-Grants are a way for teachers to provide creative economic education projects when other funds may not be readily available.

-The Purdue Center for Economic Education (PCEE) will award Mini-Grants from $500 to $800 each.
-The mini-grants are competitive, and open to all accredited K-12 public and private schools in northwest Indiana including Howard and Marion counties.
+The Purdue Center for Economic Education (PCEE) will award Mini-Grants from $100 to $800 each.
+The mini-grants are competitive, and open to all accredited K-12 public and private schools who serve students in the PCEE's 8 county service area which includes Benton, Carroll, Clinton, Fountain, Montgomery, Tippcanoe, Warren, and White counties in Indiana.
 Multiple schools from the same school corporation may apply for grants.
 Up to three grants will be awarded.

 - The applications must be signed.

 - Grant recipients will be announced by November 1, 2018.